 - 5-28 November 2018: We asked how you use the space and what opportunities you see to upgrade this space.
 159 local residents, interest groups, business owners and landowners responded through an online survey.
 We also talked to and met with people who live, work, and use these two streets.
 First impressions are that residents and the business community are keen to transform this area into a laneway.
 These streets are a popular thoroughfare for passers-by going to other parts of the city.
-An engagement summary report will be available at the end of February 2019.
+An engagement summary report will be available at the end of the public engagement period, around May 2019.

-On 5 December the Urban Design team hosted an event at Toi Poneke Art Centre to talk about the Swan/Garret Laneway.
-A group of 30 people attended, including residents, business owners, property owners and members of the public.
+- Workshop #1 - 5 December 2018.
+The Urban Design team hosted an event at Toi Poneke Art Centre to talk about the Swan/Garret Laneway.
+A group of 38 people attended, including residents, business owners, property owners and members of the public.

 These dates are provisional and likely to change.

 In progress - Phase 1: Scoping – October 2018– March 2019